At Cagnano Varano.

 The cave itself is really beautiful.
 There are only very few speleothems, some small stalagmites growing on the tiles, but the ceiling is a rugged landscape of rounded scallops.
 The white, dry limestone ceiling is between 6 and 10m high, with a few parts protruding deeper down.
 The single huge chamber is a wide arch, a single chamber which gets a little narrower at the end and then ends abruptly.

 This is probably the most impressive church on the Gargano.
-Simple but beautiful, well preserved and still almost unknown, frequented primarly by the locals.
+Simple but beautiful, well preserved and still almost unknown, frequented primarily by the locals.